naomifridman/Deep-VAE-prediction-of-churn-customer/README.md

 # For Churn Customer Prediction
 ## Classification problem of highly unbalanced classes
 * The project were written for kaggle Churn prediction competition
+* I added data sample in repository, full data sets can be found in Kaggle competition
 * WSDM - KKBox's Churn Prediction Challenge
 * https://www.kaggle.com/c/kkbox-churn-prediction-challenge